beastly-eve/stimuwrite-theme-template/README.md

 #### Helpful Info

-- Did you remember to change the root node of this scene to your theme id?
 - Customizing these Control nodes takes place in the Inspector panel that appears on the right side of the screen when you click on one.
 - Most of the changes are made in the **Theme Overrides** section.
 Expand the subsections here to see what has been overridden already to figure out what you can change.
 - Some elements are also defined in the **Theme** section, such as scrollbars.
 - In general, you will see what you can change by if it is already "overridden" in the inspector.
 Not everything that can be changed in the Godot UI will be respected by StimuWrite.
+- Everything takes place in the styleboxes and options in the template nodes.
+Any new nodes you add will be ignored.
+- To add images to the elements, use StyleBoxTexture
 - You can also change CanvasItem > Visibility > Modulate for color tinting
 - CanvasItem > Material can be updated as well.
 This gives you the option of using [Shaders](https://godotshaders.com/shader-type/canvas_item/) 🤯
 - Click the reset circular arrow icon to start fresh on elements you want to style
 - Detailed documentation of Godot's GUI skinning can be found here https://docs.godotengine.org/en/3.5/tutorials/ui/gui_skinning.html
 - Changing fonts is currently not supported
+- **Not working?** Did you remember to change the root node of this scene to your theme id?
+Does your folder's name match with the folder_name variable?

 ## Exporting your theme